alaffin12/stackedit/Bastion.md

 **Training Space**
 Upkeep: 26 gp/wk
 *Skill Training.* You gain proficiency in Acrobatics, Athletics, Performance, Sleight of Hand, or Stealth for the next week.
+Costs 50 gp.
-*Combat Training.*
+*Combat Training.* Make a Strength (Athletics) check.
+If you roll less 10, nothing happens.
+If you roll more than 10 but less than 20 you gain two d8's that you can add to any attack or damage roll in the next week.

 ----